shawnferry/HOL7712-gitbook/setup/steps.md

 ![](/images/SETUP-006-puppet-lint.png)

-### Is there a better way to validate and lint my Puppet code?
+### Is There a Better Way to Validate and Lint my Puppet Code?

 $$